-We are recruiting up to 12 people with arthritis and musculoskeletal disease to take part in focus groups.
-Focus group participants would take part in a single focus group, alongside up to five other participants.
+We are recruiting up to 30 people with arthritis and musculoskeletal disease to take part in interviews.
 You have been asked to take part because you shielded due to your arthritis or musculoskeletal condition.

-➤ Will the outcomes of the research be published?
+Will the outcomes of the research be published?

 Our findings will be published in a final report, which will be shared with all participants.
 We will also publish in academic journals and present at conferences.
-Any quotations from focus groups used in any publications will be anonymised.
+Any quotations from interviews used in any publications will be anonymised.

-➤ Who has reviewed the research project?
+Who has reviewed the research project?